 As for targeting specific areas of your body, there are no specific exercises for reducing fat in certain areas of the body.
 Body fat percentage is both gained and reduced all over your body at once and your swimming sessions will take care of it, as long as they are challenging.

-Sustained weight loss comes with exercise and careful diet being part of your lifestyle and not just for a short quick fix.
+Sustained weight loss comes with exercise and a careful diet being part of your lifestyle and not just for a short quick fix.
 Make it a habit and it will become less of a chore.

 I hope you find this information helpful and I wish you every success with your swimming and your weight loss.